SpikeInterface/spikeinterface/doc/import.rst

 Flat Import
 -----------

 A second option is to import the SpikeInterface package in :code:`full` mode.
-This would be similar to what is seen with packages like NumPy (:code:`np`) or Pandas (:code:`pd`), which offer the majority of their functionality with a single alias and the option to import additional functionality separately.
 To accomplish this one does: